ddnexus/pagy/docs/extras/foundation.md

 ## Methods

-This extra adds one nav helpers to the `Pagy::Frontend` module.
+This extra adds 3 nav helpers to the `Pagy::Frontend` module.
 You can customize it by overriding it directly in your own view helper.

 ### pagy_nav_foundation(pagy)